 Isabel called her neighbor, a registered nurse, who suggested that she discuss her concerns with a doctor.
 Isabel wondered how to find a doctor with expertise in osteoporosis.

 For many people, finding a doctor who is knowledgeable about osteoporosis can be difficult.
-There is no physician specialty dedicated solely to osteoporosis, nor is there a certification program for health professionals who treat the disease.
+There is no physician specialty dedicated solely to osteoporosis, nor is there a board certification program for physicians who treat the disease.
 A variety of medical specialists treat people with osteoporosis, including internists, gynecologists, family doctors, endocrinologists, rheumatologists, physiatrists, orthopaedists, and geriatricians.

 There are a number of ways to find a doctor who treats osteoporosis patients.
 If you have a primary care or family doctor, discuss your concerns with him or her.
 Your doctor may treat the disease or be able to refer you to an osteoporosis specialist.

 If you are enrolled in a health maintenance organization (HMO) or a managed care health plan, consult your assigned doctor about osteoporosis.
 This doctor should be able to give you an appropriate referral.

 If you do not have a personal doctor or if your doctor cannot help, contact your nearest university hospital or academic health center and ask for the department that cares for patients with osteoporosis.
 The department will vary from institution to institution.
 For example, in some facilities, the department of endocrinology or metabolic bone disease treats osteoporosis patients.
 In other medical centers, the appropriate department may be rheumatology, orthopaedics, or gynecology.
 Some hospitals have a separate osteoporosis program or women’s clinic that treats patients with osteoporosis.